 Financial Aid and Tuition - Scholarships for 2019 applicants

 The OPAL Scholarship - All students enrolled in an OPAL MAS or Certificate program will be awarded this scholarship.
 This scholarship provides a specific amount per academic credit each year, to be determined each spring when new tuition rates are published for the upcoming year.
 This scholarship is designated for tuition costs only and is disbursed incrementally for each credit taken towards required coursework.
 Your admission application also serves as your OPAL Scholarship application; therefore, no additional forms are required.
 For additional information regarding tuition, please review the Financial Aid and Tuition section of our OPAL Admissions page.

 The MAS in Humanitarian Health does have additional scholarship funding available for eligible applicants from Low- and Middle-Income Countries.
 Funding for this scholarship is offered by the Center for Humanitarian Health; please refer to their website for additional information regarding scholarship eligibility, and relevant deadlines for submission of applications.

-A Live Virtual Open House for the MAS in Humanitarian Health was previously held in April 2018.
+A Live Virtual Open House for the MAS in Humanitarian Health was held in February 2019.

 For a recording of this virtual open house for the Humanitarian Health program, please click the image below.